Westinghouse Park

 Innovation Ground

-Westinghouse Park has a rich history connected to George Westinghouse's innovations.
-In 1884, Westinghouse discovered a significant pocket of natural gas on the property, leading to the drilling of several wells.
+The park has a notable connection to American innovation.
+In 1884, Westinghouse himself discovered a significant pocket of natural gas right on the property and promptly drilled several wells.

-The site also housed Westinghouse's private laboratory, where he developed residential electric lighting technology and methods to control and transmit natural gas.
+This land once housed Westinghouse's private laboratory - a place where he developed residential electric lighting and methods to control and transmit natural gas.
+Many significant ideas developed right here at his workspace.

 Historical Significance